 Enough volunteers ultimately need to be committed to devote their time and energies to building something from the ground up.

-The numbers of cricket clubs are falling, there’s no way to massage that fact, but if you want to buck the trend and start your own cricket club, your county cricket board is the contact point to get you started.
+If you want to start your own cricket club, your county cricket board is the contact point to get you started.

 It doesn’t have to be a five-team club with two grounds.
 If you want to start a cricket club more relaxed with a group of mates and play